tilde-nlp/pip2-next-dlg-action/README.md

   valence: "4"
   activation: "4"
   utterance: "hello"
+  input_mode: "txt"
+  input_language: "LV"
 </pre>
 ## Using model
 - Trained model is run by command `python PredictNextAction.py`.
 It returns the list of actions and probabilities in JSON format.
-- File `config.ini` must contain path of the dictionary, path of the model, path of the embedding file, embedding dimensions, embedding engine (`fasttext` is the only option), use of emotion variables in model training.
+- File `config.ini` must contain path of the dictionary, path of the model, path of the embedding file for fasttext model or name of transformer model, embedding dimensions, embedding engine (`fasttext`, `bert` or `transformer`), use of emotion variables in model training.
 - Input in JSON format contain conversation history.
 Example: